schooldataservices/gcp_iota/README_updates.md

 ### Project Summary:
-**Objective**: Implement proper SFTP pushes & pulls for Clever and SAVVAS, stack files for Bluff & ASD to singular files, ensure EIS_Selenium processes are set to download properly, ensure BigQuery population of all necessary files.
+**Objective**: Implement proper SFTP pushes & pulls for Clever and SAVVAS, stack files for Bluff & ASD to singular files, ensure EIS_Selenium processes are set to download properly, ensure BigQuery population of all necessary local files via Google API.
 Debug & log out local scripts and version control all files in Bitbucket with detailed comments.

 ### Task Breakdown: